If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 By the way, I left something out that's very important and also very funny.

-The reason the UK Guardian did this story on the 99ers, and about the out-of-luck criminals in Camden, New Jersey, is because Debbie Stabenow and other Democrats have introduced a bill to give The 99ers another 20 weeks of unemployment benefits, so that they won't be 99ers anymore.
+The reason the UK Guardian did this story on the 99ers and about the out-of-luck criminals in Camden, New Jersey, is because Debbie Stabenow and other Democrats have introduced a bill to give the 99ers another 20 weeks of unemployment benefits so that they won't be 99ers anymore.

-It's called the and I get this.
+It's called the, and I get this, the Americans Want to Work Act.

 Senate Bill 3706.